dimaportenko/magento-react-native/README.md

 Magento React Native is a fully functional eCommerce App for your Magento 2 website.
 It uses [Magento 2 REST API](https://devdocs.magento.com/guides/v2.3/get-started/rest_front.html), to dispaly catalog, products, add products to cart, place an order and much more.

+## 📣 Annoncement

+This project is over 3 years old and I'm currently working on the [new version](https://github.com/troublediehard/magento-react-native-community) of it.
+It will use Magento 2 GraphQL API and a more modern tech stack.
+The key feature of the new project is that I'm covering the development process with video tutorials on [YouTube](https://www.youtube.com/playlist?list=PL97fL9DAn9QyNAWAh-X-mFJdXKm96AqVM).

 ## 📲 Setup